 Funding Policy: The Ohio Revised Code provides the statutory authority requiring public employers to fund health care through their contributions to OPERS.
 A portion of each employer's contribution to OPERS is set aside to fund OPERS health care plans.
-Employer contribution rates are expressed as a percentage of the earnable salary of active members. in 2016, the Authority contributed at a rate of 14.0% of earnable salary.
-This is the maximum employer contribution rates permitted by the Ohio Revised Code.
-Active member contributions do not fund health care
+Employer contribution rates are expressed as a percentage of the earnable salary of active members.
+In 2017 and 2016, the Authority contributed at a rate of 14.0% of earnable salary.
+This is the maximum employer contribution rate permitted by the Ohio Revised Code.
+Active member contributions do not fund health care.
+The portion of the Trandtional Plan and the Combined Plan employer contributions allocated to health care was 1% for 2017 and 2% for 2016.
+As recommended by OPERS' actuary, the portion employer contributions allocated to health care beginning Jamaury 1, 2018 decreaed to 0% for both plans.

 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 2.0% during calendar year 2016.
-As recommended by OPERS' actuary, the portion of employer contributions allocated to health care beginning January 1, 2017 decreased 1.0% for both plans.
+The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 1.0% during calendar year 2017.
+As recommended by OPERS' actuary, the portion of employer contributions allocated to health care beginning January 1, 2018 decreased to 0.0% for both plans.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2016 was 4.0%.
-The portion of the Authority's contributions that were used to fund postemployment benefits for the fiscal years 2014, 2015 and 2016 respectively were \$296,000, \$277,000 and \$255,000 which was equal to 100% of the required contribution for those fiscal years.
+The employer contribution as a percentage of covered payroll deposited for Member-Directed Plan participants for 2017 was 4.0%.
+The portion of the Authority's contributions that were used to fund postemployment benefits for the fiscal years 2015, 2016, and 2017 respectively were \$277,000, \$255,000, and \$142,000 which was equal to 100% of the required contribution for those fiscal years.

-7. RISK MANAGEMENT
+6. RISK MANAGEMENT